-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (In thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued (In thousands, except share and per share data)

 The new senior secured credit facility provides for a seven year term loan of \$1,120,000 and a \$150,000 revolving credit line that matures in six years unless the Company's 9% senior subordinated notes have not been refinanced by August 1, 2012 with indebtedness that matures no earlier than seven and one-half years after the closing date of the new senior secured credit facility, in which case the maturity date of the revolving credit line becomes August 1, 2012.
-The revolving credit line was left undrawn at closing.
 The revolving credit line is used for general corporate purposes.